dimitrisp2/AristotleApp/README.md

 This app will be used in conjunction with the Greek Team's [Community Account (@aristotle.team)](https://www.steemit.com/@aristotle.team)

+Also, take some time to read the [Project Announcement Post on Steemit](https://steemit.com/utopian-io/@dimitrisp/aristotle-app-an-app-to-supplement-the-utopian-translation-teamwork)

 ## Implemented Functionality

 - Basic SteemConnect Login/Verification
 - Tasks (add/reply/view/mark as resolved)
-- Projects list with start/finish dates
+- Projects list with start/finish dates and assigning to translators/proofreaders
+- Contribution list with filtering functionality
 - User list

 ## Planned initial functionality